Steering Clear

 Many of the threats that we highlighted in the preceding sections are well-known in the cybersecurity industry, and automotive organizations should use existing practices from other industries to create a tailored plan for their specific needs.
 Here are some security recommendations that those in the automotive industry should know:

-security while developing rapidly
+Security while developing rapidly

 Over-the-air (OTA) updates

-vehicle security operations center
+Vehicle security operations center

 Predictions